drBenway/pixi-vn-wiki/Dialogues-and-Narration.md

 # Dialogues and Narration

 The dialogue/narration is the core of the visual novel.
-It is where the story is told and the [characters](Characters) interact.

 In Pixi'VN, is possible to set/get a current dialogue and get the history of dialogues.
 A dialogue can link to a [character](Characters) or [character id](Characters) or a string and will be used to indicate who is speaking.